louiswilbrink/learning-rust/rust-notes.md

 - The **unit** value is returned by an expression if no other value is returned.
 - **Arrays** are a collection or list of values with the *same type* and has a *fixed length*.
 - The Rust program will **panic** and say `"index out of bounds"` if you attempt to access an array element past the end of the arrays during runtime.
 - Rust demonstrates its **memory safety principles** by checking for array access beyond the specified fixed length and *immediately exiting*.
-This disallows code accessing invalid memory.
+This disallows code from accessing invalid memory.
 - A **Vector Type** is allowed to grow or shrink in size.
-- In Rust, integer division *rounds down* to the nearest integer.
 - `char` literals are specified with single quotes, `String` literals are specified with double quotes.
 - **Functions** are snake-case by convention.
 - Unlike JavaScript, Rust functions can be defined below where they're called (side effect of ahead-of-time compilation).